 Japanese Knotweed exists within the vicinity of this site and a full survey and assessment will be required.
 Access to the Trevithick Trail should also be retained.
-The site is situated in the Merthyr Tydfil Town Centre Conservation Area, and this issue should be considered as part of any development.
+The site lies within the Merthyr Tydfil Town Centre Conservation Area, and this issue should be considered as part of any development.